Online Matchmaker Carly Spindel Is Seeking an Investment Of $650,000 For 10% of Flash Match NYC | Send2Press Newswire

 NEW YORK CITY, N.Y., Jan.
 26, 2021 (SEND2PRESS NEWSWIRE) — Carly Spindel, a second-generation matchmaker, and founder of Janis Spindel Serious Matchmaking Inc., recently created the first of its kind: online dating + online matchmaking + one-on-one matchmaking = Flash Match NYC.

-PHOTO CAPTION: Janis and Carley Spindel.
+PHOTO CAPTION: Janis and Carly Spindel.

 “Flash Match NYC is a do-it-yourself online matchmaking service where it’s automated with suggested matches and Carly approves each match,” says Janis Spindel.
 All members being matched with clients have gone through a double screening process that includes meeting Carly and Janis in person.
 Clients are assured the members are authentic.